 Spread in various countries around the world, the Shia Imami Ismaili Muslims have their own innumerable ways for celebrating important religious occasions according to their various cultural, social and religious traditions and backgrounds.
 One very important occasion in the annual calendar of the Ismailis is the Salgirah, or the birthday of their spiritual leader His Highness the Aga Khan, or Mawlana Hazar Imam as he is known to the Ismailis.
-He turns 84 on December 14, 2020, and is the oldest serving Imam in Ismaili history.
-His grandfather’s Imamat of 72 years is the longest but he passed away at the age of 79.
+He turns 85 on Monday December 13, 2021, and is the oldest serving Imam in Ismaili history and into his 65th year of Imamat.
+His grandfather’s Imamat of 72 years is the longest in Ismaili history but he passed away at the age of 79.

 According to all Shia Muslims, the Institution of Imamat was vouchsafed by the Prophet Muhammad (s.a.s.) through Divine Will at the famous historical incident at Ghadir-e-Khumm.
 The Prophet’s cousin and son-in-law, Hazrat Ali (a.s.), thus became the first Imam upon the Prophet’s physical departure from this earth.